 Diary Adelaide

-Oktober 1838 - November 1838
+October 1838 - November 1838

-both knees wrapped in a wreath of leaves, stamped alternately with one foot or both, depending on the singers singing, and in such a frantic manner that they that they could hardly be seen against the billowing dust.
+both knees wrapped in a wreath of leaves, stamped alternately with one foot or both, depending on the singers singing, and in such a frantic manner that they could hardly be seen against the billowing dust.
 As soon as one was exhausted, he came forward and lay down with the crowd of those who had already danced before him, always making a triumphant noise from those ( 058 ) standing by.
 The resulting gap was immediately filled again by one of those standing further back until everyone had their turn.
 When the last one sank down from exhaustion, everyone got up on their knees and made a short movement backwards and forwards with a horrible dull grunting sound.
 It should be noted that the women were completely inactive, except that one or the other voluntarily made a movement from one side to the other, following the rhythm of the singing and dancing.
 In general, the whole thing was likely to awaken the spirits of a European, and their spirits are sometimes said to have been so excited by such games that they went completely mad.

 November 3rd, 1838.